maitreyeewashere/maitreyeewashere.github.io/_pages/index.md

 # Hello! 🌱🌞 I am Maitreyee.

-I am a **Computer Science and Engineering **undergraduate.
-I am interested in the intersection of deep learning and geospatial systems.
+I am a **Computer Science and Engineering** undergraduate.
+I am interested in the intersection of deep learning and geospatial systems 🌏⛅.
 I am currently a research intern at the Department of Artificial Intelligence, IIT Kharagpur where I get to work on geospatial informatics for agriculture.

 I am excited to explore my research interests when I start graduate school soon.